joymaitra/CFC2020/README.md

 # Short Description
 ## What's the problem?

 Electrical energy is a necessity is our daily life and its comsuption is always increasing.
-But it is devived from coal and fossil fuel and other natual sources, which are non-renewable.
+But it is derived from coal and fossil fuel and other natual sources, which are non-renewable.
 It is thus of high urgency that we try and use less amount of this energy.

 ## How can technology help?